ansible/galaxy_ng/docs/config/collection_signing.md

 1. A django management command.
 2. Name the signing_service should get in the database.
-3. Absolute path to Shell script where the signing is created.
+3. Absolute path to Shell script where the signing is performed.
 4. Key id of the public key.

 The positional arguments to the `add-signing-service` command: